 The dominant white spotting allele is like the dominant white allele, but this one only blocks the melanocytes from reaching certain areas of the skin.

 Of all the cats we discussed, the true albino cat is the rarest.
 These cats will have an all-white coat with blue eyes.
-The non-albino white cat is the next rarest, followed by other cats that have white fur due to albinism or the gene that prevents color from reaching the skin.
+The non-albino white cat is the next rarest, followed by other cats with white fur due to albinism, or the gene that prevents color from reaching the skin.
 These cats include the colorpoint, silver, and smoke patterns.
-A male tortoiseshell or calico pattern cat would be the next most unusual as this would mean the male has an extra X chromosome.
-After that, the patterns are pretty common, with some being a little more common than others.
+A male tortoiseshell or calico pattern cat would be the next most unusual since this would mean the male has an extra X chromosome.
+After that, the patterns are pretty common, with some being more prevalent than others.